funyug/server-side-charts/README.md

 Upload charts folder to a php server and change the links in the graphs.js file to the server's location. abc.xlsx file contains the data with which chart will be generated.

+To generate charts simply run the command: node graphs.js